mosip/mosip-infra/deployment/sandbox-v2/README.md

 [Sanity checks](docs/sanity_checks.md) during and post deployment.

 ## Reset
 To install fresh, you may want to reset the clusters and persistence data.
 Run the below script for the same.
-This is **dangerous!**.
-The reset script will tear down the clusters and delete all persistence data.
+This is **dangerous!**  The reset script will tear down the clusters and delete all persistence data.
 Provide 'yes/no' responses to the prompts:
 ```
 $ an reset.yml
 ```

 ## Persistence
-All persistence is available over Network File System (NFS) hosted on the console at location `/srv/nfs/mosip`.
+All persistent data is available over Network File System (NFS) hosted on the console at location `/srv/nfs/mosip`.
 All pods write into this location for any persistent data.
 You may backup this folder if needed.

 ## Modifying server config
 All services' properties files are available in local git repo located at `/srv/nfs/mosip/config_repo`.
 The installer copies the files here one-time from `roles/config-repo/files/properties/` and git checks-in locally.
 Any further changes to `group_vars.all` do not reflect in the configs.
 To modify properties: